Floofies/Differentia.js/CONTRIBUTING.md

 // Define your Strategy, adding it to the "strategies" object. "main" and "interface" properties are required. strategies.myStrategy = {
 	interface: function (object) {
+		// This function will be run directly by the library user.
-		// Here we call "runStrategy" and include our Strategy as parameter 1 runStrategy(strategies.myStrategy, dfs {
+		// Here we call `runStrategy` and include our Strategy as parameter 1.
+		// `runStrategy` will then begin to execute below callbacks. runStrategy(strategies.myStrategy, dfs {
 			subject: object
 		});
 	},
+	entry: function (state) {
+		// This function will be executed only on the first iteration.
+		// Here we run our initial set-up steps. state.returnValue = null;
+	},
 	main: function (state) {
-		// This function will be executed for every iteration
+		// This function will be executed for every iteration.
-		// Only overwrite what is not an Object/Array if (!state.isContainer) {
-			// This assignment is equal to 'object.greetingsN[0] = "Hello World"' state.tuple.subject[state.accessor] = "Hello World";
+		// Here, we compare the element being iterated over to our desired string. if (state.tuple.subject[state.accessor] === "Good Morning") {
+			// We found the string, so we'll return the parent object. return state.tuple.subject;
 		}
+		// Throw an error if we never found the string. if (state.isLast) {
+			throw new Error("String missing");
 		}
+	},
+	done: function (state, returnValue) {
+		// This function will be executed for the last iteration, or after `main` returns something.
+		// We have the return value of `main` as our second argument.
+		// Here we will add more strings to the object before returning it. returnValue.push("Good Night");
+		return returnValue;
+	},
+	error: function (error, returnValue) {
+		// This function will be executed if any of the above callbacks throws an error. if (error.message === "String missing") {
+			// Handle the error
+			console.error(error.message);
+			// Logs: "String missing"
+		} else {
+			// Can't handle the error; so re-throw. throw error;
+		}
+	}
 };

 // Runs the Strategy.
-This function is exposed to the end-user. strategies.myStrategy.interface(subject);
+This function is exposed to the end-user. var greetings = strategies.myStrategy.interface(subject);

-// We can now see the Primitives were overwritten with "Hello World". console.log(subject);
+// We can now see the string we were searching for and the string we added: console.log(greetings);
 /* Logs:
-"{
-	greetings1: [
-		"Hello World"
-	],
-	greetings2: [
-		"Hello World"
-	]
-}"
+"[
+	"Good Morning",
+	"Good Night"
+]"
 */
 ```